sakloui/jorban-martysmods.github.io/docs/basic_reshade/utilizing_reshade.md

 1. `Screenshot key`:

-  * This option is a keybind setup argument for screenshots, the default is `Print Screen` which is generally located above the `Insert` and `Home` keys on most standard keyboards.
-    * If you do not have a `Print Screen` key, you can rebind the screenshot function here.
+  * This option lets you set a keybind for taking screenshots.
+The default key is `Print Screen`, usually found above the `Insert` and `Home` keys on standard keyboards.
+If you don't have a `Print Screen` key, you can rebind the screenshot function here.

 ---

 2. `Screenshot path`:

-  * Like other paths before, this option is for ReShade's location to save screenshots.
-    * By default this is set to `.\`.
-This means that ReShade will save screenshots to the directory that the ReShade binary `.dll` file is located in!
+  * This option sets the location where ReShade saves screenshots.
+By default, it's set to `.\`, meaning ReShade will save screenshots in the directory where the ReShade binary `.dll` file is located.

 ---

 3. `Screenshot name`:

-  * This is an advanced option for users that allows each user to specically specify what they want each screenshot to have included in it.

-    * This function utilizes macros in it's arguments to allow for real-time data to be ported over to the screenshot name.
+  * This advanced option lets you specify the naming convention for screenshots.
+It uses macros to include real-time data in the screenshot name.
+The available macros are:

-    * The macros that can be used within this argument are listed below:

-      * %AppName% - Name of the current application.
+      * %AppName% - Current application name.

-      * %PresetName% - Name of the preset applied at the moment of a screenshot.
+      * %PresetName% - Name of the applied preset at the moment of the screenshot.

-      * %Date% - Current date argument (in the format of '%s' or seconds.)
+      * %Date% - Current date (in '%s' or seconds format).

-		  * %DateYear% - Year component of current date.

-		  * %DateMonth% - Month component of current date.

-		  * %DateDay% - Day component of current date.
+        * %DateYear%, %DateMonth%, %DateDay% - Year, month, and day components of the current date.

-		  * %Time% - The current time argument (in format of '%s' or seconds.)
+      * %Time% - Current time (in '%s' or seconds format).

-		  * %TimeHour% - Hour component of the current time.

-		  * %TimeMinute% - Minute component of the current time.

-		  * %TimeSecond% - Second component of the current time.

-		  * %TimeMS% - Milliseconds fraction of the current time.
+        * %TimeHour%, %TimeMinute%, %TimeSecond%, %TimeMS% - Hour, minute, second, and millisecond components of the current time.

-      * %Count% - Number of screenshots taken within your current session.
+      * %Count% - Number of screenshots taken in the current session.

 ---

 4. `Screenshot format`:

-  * This argument allows you to change the extension of files, and allow for different compression processing of your screenshots.
+  * This option lets you change the file extension and compression processing for your screenshots.
+The available formats are:

-    * Listed below are the arguments that you can choose from, as well as what you can expect from them

-      * `Bitmap (*.bmp)` - You would choose this if you want a purely lossless file that you can easily edit - however, note that this option takes up the most space on your hard drive!

-        * Keep in mind, that this option makes your image not easily sharable online if you are wanting to share.

-        * With this option selected, you are will be given the option to enabled `Clear alpha channel`.
-Clearing the alpha channel completely clears the transparency layer of images, providing you an image without black if shaders support creating alpha channels to the screen/screenshot.
+      * `Bitmap (*.bmp)` - Choose this for a lossless file that's easy to edit but takes up more space.
+This format isn't ideal for online sharing.
+If selected, you can enable `Clear alpha channel` to remove the image's transparency layer if shaders support creating alpha channels.

-      * `Portable Network Graphics (*.png)` - You would choose this if you want a lossy file, that is almost identical to the original with some pulled out data that the general user will never notice.
-You will also want to choose this if you are wanting to share the files online for others to view!

-        * This is the default option selected within ReShade!
+      * `Portable Network Graphics (*.png)` - Choose this for a lossy file that's almost identical to the original and good for online sharing.
+This is the default option in ReShade.
+If selected, you can enable `Clear alpha channel`.

-        * With this option selected, you are will be given the option to enabled `Clear alpha channel`.
-Clearing the alpha channel completely clears the transparency layer of images, providing you an image without black if shaders support creating alpha channels to the screen/screenshot.

-      * `JPEG (*.jpeg)` - You would choose this option if you want a compressed file.
-While not close to the original output of the image, it allows for the user to save on storage, and bandwidth if they are sharing online.
+      * `JPEG (*.jpeg)` - Choose this for a compressed file that saves on storage and bandwidth but isn't as close to the original.
+If selected, you can adjust the compression quality.

-        * Upon choosing this option, you will get a new argument to change the compression quality of the image that is selected!

 ---

 5. `Save current preset file`:

-  * This option will allow the user to save the preset used at the time the screenshot is taken.
+  * This option lets you save the preset used when the screenshot is taken.

 ---

 6. `Save before and after images`:

-  * This option will allow the user to take two screenshots on the same frame:
+  * This option lets you take two screenshots of the same frame: one without ReShade and one with ReShade.

-    * One of the original output without ReShade

-    * One with the edited output with ReShade

 ---

-7. `Save separate image with the overlay visable`:
+7. `Save separate image with the overlay visible`:

-  * This option allows you to save a seperate image from the original, or the one with ReShade effects applied to it.
-This image will include the ReShade UI in a seperate file.
+  * This option lets you save a separate image with the ReShade UI, useful for troubleshooting.

-    * This is really good for sharing if you are seeking out a solution!

 ---

 8. `Screenshot sound`:

-  * This option allows you to choose a specific sound that you would like ReShade to play when you take a screenshot.
+  * This option lets you choose a `.wav` file to play when you take a screenshot.

-    * This option only allows for `.wav` files types to be played upon taking a screenshot.

 ---